esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ### Lesson 3 - Identifying & Addressing Accessibility Issues on a Website

+#### 🛠 Challenge: Find Accessibility Issues using Keyboard-Only Navigation
+>Your first challenge will be to identify potential issues on the CampSpots Careers Portal using only the keyboard.
+>
+>As you work through this challenge, ask yourself:

+>_How efficiently can someone navigate the site with only the keyboard?
+Would someone be able to complete their task?_

+**I found the following issues:**
+...

 ## Useful resources
 TODO: Add more  useful links.